choria-io/website/blog/content/post/2020/03/11/nats_patterns_2.md

 ## Conclusion

 This brings us to the end of Part 2 in our series, we've seen the significant patterns of message flows NATS support and had a quick tour of security, observability and more.
-Tomorrow we'll look at some code and design a basic system using some of these techniques.
+Tomorrow we'll interact with NATS using its CLI tools and explore these patterns interactively.